The role of the European Union was on the agenda on a conference supported by the Dreyer Foundation.

-At the conferences some of the following research question were discussed: To which extent will the EU be capable of influencing the ongoing reorientation of the legal structures and substance of global governance regimes in a re-configured multi-polar world?
-Does the EU have the capacity to shape the global system to match its regulatory ambitions - or is that even desirable?
+At the conferences some of the following research questions were discussed: To what extent will the EU be capable of influencing the ongoing reorientation of the legal structures and substance of global governance regimes in a re-configured multi-polar world?
+Does the EU have the capacity to shape the global system to match its regulatory ambitions – or is that even desirable?
 Has the EU already missed the opportunity to place its mark on the shaping of global governance regimes?

 The outcome of the conference will be published in an edited volume by Oxford University Press in 2012.